 To summon or change a persona, the persona evoker must utilize an evoking gun, tarot card or masquerade mask, or any other object at the GM’s discretion.
 Using these objects requires a full-round action.
 Once summoned, the persona stays active on the persona evoker until dismissed or changed.
 Changing persona is a mentally exhausting experience, and can only be done a number of times per day equal to summoner level + his Charisma modifier.
 This becomes a standard action at 5th level, move action at 10th level, swift at 15th level, immediate at 20th level.

-A persona evoker can only stock personas up to a maximum of 3 + 1 per three summoner levels to a maximum of 9.
+Stock: A persona evoker can only stock personas up to a maximum of 3 + 1 per three summoner levels to a maximum of 9.
 To remove a persona from his stock, a persona evoker must spend 1 minute to do so, after which the persona disappears.
 If he is currently negotiating with an outsider, the persona evoker may release a stocked persona as a free action to free up space.
 Personas can only be gained or controlled if they have an HD equal to, or less than, the persona evoker’s summoner level + 1 point of his Charisma bonus (if any) per summoner level.
-The persona evoker can only ever have 1 of the same persona at any 1 time, for example only 1 minor air elemental, but he can have a large air elemental too.
+The persona evoker can only ever have 1 of the same persona at any 1 time, for example only 1 minor air elemental, but he can have 1 large air elemental too.

 This ability replaces avatar, life link, and bond senses.